Lowclouds/logtag/README.md

 complete_tagname = component_name + '_' + tag_name;
 ```
 The generated tags are also immutable constants, so, if you're using HMR and you redefine the tags in a file that gets replaced, it will break when trying to redefine the constants.
 You'll need to reload the whole shebang.
 I might try to work around this.

+### LogTag.log(stuff, [tags])

+This function tests whether the tags are set and if so, calls console.log(stuff)

+**tags** is optional.
+If not supplied, the call devolves to console.log(stuff).

+If supplied, it must be an array of one or more tags as defined by defTags.
+Rationale for requiring an array is later under **Am I missing something?**, below.

 ### LogTag.set(...tags)